unoplatform/uno.extensions/doc/Learn/Mvux/Advanced/Messaging.md

 - `IState<TEntity> Observe<TEntity, TKey>(this IState<TEntity> state, IMessenger messenger, Func<TEntity, TKey> keySelector, out IDisposable disposable)`

-    This overload is the same as the previous one, except it returns an `IDisposable` that can be used to dispose of the subscription.
-When disposed, it will stop the state from observing further entity-change messages from the messenger.
+    This overload is the same as the previous one, except it returns an `IDisposable`, which can be used to dispose of the subscription.
+When disposed, the state will stop observing further entity-change messages from the messenger.

     ```csharp
     public partial record MyModel